Financial Aid, Awards and Scholarships

 Educational Loans

 Miami University realizes that managing the cost of education is a challenge for many families.
 In addition to grants, scholarships, and federal work-study funds, several loan options are available.
 Loans may make it possible for you and/or your family to borrow now and defer repayment until after you leave the university.
+Educational loans are borrowed from the federal government, a college or university, or a private source like a bank or financial institution to pay for educational expenses and must be paid back with interest.
+Educational loans have varying fees, interest rates, repayment terms, and/or borrower protections.
 Families should monitor loan debt and find ways to reduce expenses, determine the total amount of education debt they are willing to accrue during a student's entire college enrollment, and borrow only what is needed.
-Please visit MiamiOH.edu/loans for more detailed information on loans.
+Visit our Know Before You Owe page to learn more about responsible borrowing and MiamiOH.edu/loans for more detailed information on loans.

 Scholarships